Barker College: Barker College House System

 As with most Australian schools, Barker College utilises a house system for students in years K-12.
 Each house has a teacher in charge, called a Head of House.
 The Junior School has 6 six Houses that were named after explorers of Australia and Antarctica: Byrd, Flinders, Hillary, Mawson, Scott & Tasman.
 The Middle and Senior School has 16 sixteen houses, named after influential people in the School's history, such as alumni or School Council members.

-Junior school houses

-The houses are named after explorers of Australia and Antarctica: Byrd, Flinders, Hillary, Mawson, Scott and Tasman.

 Middle and Senior School Houses

 The Middle and Senior School Houses are named after influential figures in the School's history, with eight male and eight female namesakes.
 In July 2018 the College announced they would be changing the pastoral care system for the middle and senior school following the introduction of coeducation.
 The existing Houses are all named after influential men from the school's history, and after the introduction of coeducation, another eight new Houses were announced, after important women in the School's past.

 These new houses are Bowman, Fear (1980), Hill, Mackenzie, May, Stevens, Sthalekar and Stone, adding to the list of existing houses; Andrew, Boyce, Butters, Holt, Pain, Wade, Wailes and Wilson.
 Both male and female students will be allocated to one of the 16 houses, regardless of gender.